List of Zoroastrianism sects: Mazdakism

 Mazdakism, a dualistic faith, was founded by Zaradust-e Khuragen and later promulgated by the reformer Mazdak.
 Its tenets forbade the consumption of meat and the killing of animals.

 Gayomarthians

-The Gayomarthians believed that Ahriman originated from the doubt of Ahura Mazda, making him a creation of Hormizd.
+The Gayomarthians believed that Ahriman originated from the doubt of Ahura Mazda, making him thereof.
 They also held that Gayomart was the first human.
 Maneckji Nusserwanji Dhalla described this doctrine as an attempt to mitigate Zoroastrianism's traditional dualism.
-Dhalla suggests this shift towards monotheism was a response to pressure from the monotheistic emphasis of Islam and to counter criticism from Muslims about the worship of two deities.
+Dhalla suggests this shift towards monotheism was a response to pressure from the monotheistic emphasis of Islam and to counter criticism from Muslims about the existence of two deities.

 Behafaridians

 The Behafaridians were followers of Behafarid, who led a religious peasant revolt incorporating elements of Zoroastrianism and Islam.
 Behafarid affirmed his belief in Zoroaster and maintained Zoroastrian institutions.
 His followers prayed seven times a day facing the Sun, forbade intoxicants, kept their hair long, and only permitted the sacrifice of decrepit cattle.